 S/PDIF (Sony/Philips Digital Interface) is a newest audio transfer file format, which provides impressive quality through optical fiber and allows you to enjoy digital audio instead of analog audio.
-Normally there are S/PDIF outputs as shown, one for RCA connector and one for optical fiber connector, the most common one used for consumer audio products.
+Normally there are S/PDIF outputs as shown, one for RCA connector, the most common one used for consumer audio products.
 Through a specific audio cable, you can connect the S/PDIF connector to other end of the S/PDIF audio module, which bears S/PDIF digital output.
-However, you must have a S/PDIF supported speaker and decoder with S/PDIF digital input to connect to the S/PDIF digital output to make the most out of this function.
+However, you must have a S/PDIF supported speaker with S/PDIF digital input to connect to the S/PDIF digital output to make the most out of this function.